aalexlu/content/ACurrent/NLP/HW Notes.md

 			- each token is represented as embedding of len *input_embedding_size
 		- key.shape = (5 x 37)
 			- **sent** (5, 2) x **Wq** (2, 37) = **key** (5, 37)
-- Softmax
--
+- **Softmax**: normalizes over a set of values 𝑥 = [𝑥1,…,𝑥𝑛] such that each 0≤𝑥𝑖≤1 and the sum of 𝑥 = 1

 …The mechanism of *self-attention lies at the core of transformer blocks*, which include the self-attention layer, but also additional feedforward layers, residual connections, and normalizing layers.
 ChatGPT correctly teaches us that it *takes in a sequence and evaluates each element in a weight-based manner*; at the core, the attention-based approach allows us to *compare an item of interest to other elements within a given sequence* in a way that *reveals its relevance in the current context* and helps us compute an output.

+#### Q4: Scaled dot-product attention in NumPy
+Attention, given a query vector Q, key vector K and value vector V
+- Attention(Q, K, V) = softmax ( (Qxtranspose(K)) / (sqrt(*query_key_size*) ) x V
+	- Q (5, 37) = input (5, 2) x Wq (2 x 37)
+	- K (5, 37) = …
+	- V (5, 2) = …

+#### Q5: Scaled dot-product attention in PyTorch
+Embed attention within a *larger model*
+- 20 words represented by 100-dimensional embedding
+- **Input** (20, 100)  ->  **Output** (20, 100)
+	- **Average** (1, 100) of output embeddings to generate a final doc that’s a single 100-dim vector
+	- pass through a fully-connected dense layer to make a prediction
+- When used in a model, Wq, Wk, Wv are all trainable matrices
-- From SLP 10.1
+	- **forward**

+**From SLP 10.1**
 - Self-attention allows a network to directly extract and use information from arbitrarily large contexts without the need to pass it through intermediate recurrent connections as in RNNs
 - self-attention layer maps input sequences(x1,...,xn) to output sequences of the same length (y1,...,yn)
-	- the model has access to all of the inputs up to and including the one under consideration, but no access to information about inputs beyond the current one.
-In addition, the computation performed for each item is independent of all the other computations
+- The model has access to all of the inputs up to and including the one under consideration, but no access to information about inputs beyond the current one.
+	- The computation performed for each item is independent of all the other computations
 - At the core of an attention-based approach is the ability to *compare* an item of interest to a collection of other items in a way that reveals their relevance in the current context.
 In the case of self-attention, the set of comparisons are to other elements within a given sequence.
 The result of these comparisons is then used to compute an output for the current input.
 - Consider the three different roles that each input embedding plays during the course of the attention process.
 	- As the current focus of attention when being compared to all of the other query preceding inputs.
 We’ll refer to this role as a **query**.
 	- In its role as a preceding input being compared to the current focus of attention.
 We’ll refer to this role as a **key**
-		- And finally, as a value used to compute the output for the current focus of attention.
+	- And finally, as a **value** used to compute the output for the current focus of attention.
 - **Transformer blocks**
 	- The self-attention calculation lies at the core of what’s called a transformer block, which, in addition to the self-attention layer, includes additional feedforward layers, residual connections, and normalizing layers.
 - **Multi-head attention layer**
 	- The different words in a sentence can relate to each other in many different ways simultaneously.
 For example, distinct syntactic, semantic, and discourse relationships can hold between verbs and their arguments in a sentence.
 It would be difficult for a single transformer block to learn to capture all of the different kinds of parallel relations among its inputs.
 Transformers address this issue with multihead self-attention layers.
 These are sets of self-attention layers, called heads, that reside in parallel layers at the same depth in a model, each with its own set of parameters.
 - Modeling word order: **positional embeddings**
 	- Transformers don't have notions of position unlike how it's built in for RNNs
 		- One simple solution is to modify the input embeddings by combining them with positional embeddings specific to each position in an input sequence.
 	- As with word embeddings, these positional embeddings are learned along with other parameters during training

 Transformer Neural Networks - EXPLAINED!
 (Attention is all you need) https://www.youtube.com/watch?v=TQQlZhbC5ps